Costanera Tower (Gran Torre Costanera) in Santiago, Chile

 While governments and corporations see the land as a source of income, the indigenous people share a deep, spiritual connection with the land, and it's a sacred part of their origins.

-As large chunks of land are wiped out for shiny new developments, communities are destroyed and cultures begin to die.
+As large chunks of land are wiped out for shiny new developments, communities are destroyed, and cultures begin to die.

 You can help by visiting protected parks, paying entrance fees, hiring local guides, visiting local communities and traditional ranches, and sharing the stories of the indigenous people and their land.

-Top People & Culture Tips for Chile
+What Are The Best People & Culture Tips for Chile?

-Hire a local guide
+Hire a Local Guide

-If you’d like to experience Chile through the eyes of a local, our Luxury Travel Specialists can organise tours with expert, local guides.
+If you’d like to experience Chile through the eyes of a local, our Luxury Travel Specialists can organize tours with expert, local guides.
 At Wayfairer, we are proud to employ local guides and pay fair wages that often exceed government standards, which also reduces the reliance on tipping for livelihoods.

-Be respectful
+Be Respectful

 In a country with a broad range of cultures, it’s important to treat everyone with respect during your visit.
 Always greet people politely and don’t take their photograph without their permission.